 While you can take on all three roles initially, it's wise to get trustworthy deputies as quickly as you can, to share the load.
 Getting help also means that you can get to playing much sooner once all the setup tasks for the club are complete.

-This person is in charge of the club's on-field performance.
+The club manager is in charge of the club's on-field performance.
 They schedule and communicate the timing of training sessions to players.
 The manager maintains team morale, ensuring regular game time for every player, and improves team performance by working on tactics and formations.

 In charge of the club's finances, the treasurer collects payments from players, manages the books, makes league and county payments, and accounts for the club's money.